grscheller/dtools-iterables/README.md

 - Detailed documentation for dtools.fp
   - [Detailed API documentation][3] on *GH-Pages*

-This project is part of the [Developer Tools for Python][4] **dtools** namespace project.

 ## Overview

-Library of iterator related functions and enumerations.

 - Concatenating and merging iterables
 - Dropping and taking values from iterables